Truthkey/Birth-by-Sleep-Randomizer/README.md

 **IT IS RECOMMENDED TO BACK UP YOUR BBS FILES BEFORE APPLYING PATCHES AS SOMETIMES CANCELING A RANDO PATCH CAN DELETE YOUR BBS PACKAGES.**

+## About Chest Randomization
+To avoid possible softlocks, all big chests are excluded from the chest randomization.

 ## Allow Weak Bosses As Enemies
 This is the list of bosses it enables:
 - Cursed Carriage